financelurker/crypto-trades-firefly-iii/README.md

 _"notes identifier" are used so that crypto-trades-firefly-iii services can find and match your correct exchange accounts._

-## Prepare your Firefly III instance
+## Prepare your Firefly III instance for supported exchanges

 To import your movements from Binance your Firefly III installation has to be extended as follows: